RainTreeCrow/Language-Change-CH/README.md

 #### Project Overview

-Our work employed a Word2Vec-based temporal word embedding model, designed both static and temporal tests to train and evaluate two alignment methods on *People’s Daily* news data from 1946 to 2023.
-We selected a model with balanced performance across tasks for further heuristic analysis and exploration, filtered a list of words with potential semantic changes for manual annotation and classification, and used temporal analogy queries to capture real-world events, demonstrating a potential application of temporal word embeddings in sociology and current affairs.
+Our work employed Word2Vec-based temporal word embeddings, designed both static and temporal tests to train and evaluate two alignment methods on *People’s Daily* news data from 1946 to 2023.
+We selected a model with balanced performance across tasks for heuristic analysis and exploration, filtered a list of words with potential semantic changes for manual annotation and classification, and used temporal analogy queries to capture real-world events, demonstrating a potential application of temporal word embeddings in sociology and current affairs.

 #### Code Structure